vanessamadison/veridex/README.md

 This system represents the **first independent academic validation** of metadata-only phishing detection in healthcare, combining local LLM processing with Microsoft Defender signals to provide transparent, explainable AI-powered threat analysis.

-**Published Research:** *Automating Phishing Triage in Healthcare: An Efficiency and Compliance Feasibility Study of Microsoft Defender for Office 365* - Vanessa Benavente, VICEROY Scholar Cohort Fall 2025
+**Published Research:** *Automating Phishing Triage in Healthcare: An Efficiency and Compliance Feasibility Study of Microsoft Defender for Office 365* - Vanessa Madison, VICEROY Scholar Cohort Fall 2025

 ---